Penile Clamps for Incontinence: How They Work, Safety, and Alternatives

 Urinary leakage after prostate surgery is common.
 For many men, it improves gradually over the first several months, but during that time, leakage can interfere with work, exercise, travel, and daily confidence.

 If you are exploring ways to manage post-surgical incontinence, you may have come across penile clamps.
-These devices can reduce leakage in certain situations and are one of several tools used during recovery.
+These devices are one of several tools used during recovery.
 Understanding how they work—and where they fit into a broader recovery plan—can help you make more informed decisions.

 Table of Contents